-4-713.25 NOTE ALLOWING TRAFFIC TO TEMPORARILY DRIVE ON MILLED SURFACE TO BE PLACED IN INTERSTATE RESURFACING PLANS planed section.
-A motorcycle warning sign should also be placed on entrance ramps located within the limits of a cold planed section.
+4-713.25 NOTE ALLOWING TRAFFIC TO TEMPORARILY DRIVE ON MILLED SURFACE TO BE PLACED IN INTERSTATE RESURFACING PLANS

 See Section 6-250.02 for a note to be added to interstate resurfacing plans for all projects which include cold planing items.
 The note should be added as a Special Note.